Is Culinary School a Waste of Money?

 Escoffier offers need-based scholarships to help qualifying students pay for their education.
 Other awards are merit-based, like the James Beard Foundation scholarships.
 And there are competition-based scholarships, providing financing to students who participate in culinary events.

-An introduction to the annual Young Escoffier High School Competition in Austin, Texas
+An introduction to the annual Young Escoffier High School Competition in Austin, Texas.

 Military and Veterans Benefits

 Active military and veterans have additional resources they may be able to use to fund their education.
-Government funding can come through the Veterans Administration or theDepartment of Defense.
+Government funding can come through the Veterans Administration or the Department of Defense.

-As a 2021-2022 Military Friendly® School (designated on our Boulder campus and includes our online programs), Escoffier is committed to providing support and education to military members and veterans, helping them to skill up and work towards a new career.
+Having been designated a Military Friendly® School for 2023-2024(designated on our Austin and Boulder campuses, including our online programs), Escoffier is committed to providing support and education to military members and veterans, helping them to skill up and work towards a new career.

 A Worthwhile Investment in Your Future

 If you’re on the fence about attending culinary school, you have a lot to consider.
-But for those who are passionate about cooking and see themselves thriving in the high-energy environment of a kitchen, getting that education is a smart step toward a fulfilling career in food.
+But for those who are passionate about cooking and see themselves thriving in the high-energy environment of a kitchen, getting that education is a smart step toward a successful, fulfilling career in food.

 Culinary school is certainly an investment of time and money.
 But it’s one that could pay off in the form of more job opportunities, professional skills, and industry connections.
 Even if you’re already years into cooking professionally, attending culinary school could help propel you to that next level.